Hiwassee Dam: Pumped storage

 In the 1950s, TVA began experiments with pumped storage at Hiwassee Dam.
 It used an energy-generating turbine that was run in reverse during low-demand hours to pump water from below the dam into the upper reservoir.
-This integration of pump and turbine was the first of its kind in the United States; further, at the time it was the largest and most powerful in the world.
+This integration of pump and turbine was the first of its kind in the United States; further, at the time it was the largest and most powerful pump in the world, capable of pumping 1,750,000 gallons of water per minute.
 The "pump-turbine" at Hiwassee is designated as a "National Historic Mechanical Engineering Landmark" by the American Society of Mechanical Engineers (ASME).

 Background and construction

 The hydroelectric potential of the Hiwassee River has been recognized since the early 1900s.
 The cities of Andrews and Murphy in North Carolina had already established minor dams with generating capacities along the river when major power companies began planning large-scale hydro projects in the valley in the 1920s.
 The Carolina-Tennessee Power Company (later reorganized as the Southern States Power Company) purchased 10000 acre of land and flowage rights along the river in 1924 in hopes of building a large dam just above the present dam site, but the project was never fully developed.

 The Tennessee Valley Authority, created as a New Deal measure in 1933 during the Franklin D. Roosevelt administration, was given oversight of flood control operations in the Tennessee River watershed, which included the Hiwassee.
 It also intended to develop hydroelectric projects to generate electricity for the rural region.
 One of TVA's first initiatives was to control flooding on the Hiwassee River, the waters of which contributed to regular seasonal flooding in the city of Chattanooga.
 Congress authorized the construction of Hiwassee Dam in 1935, and work began the following year.
+TVA also considered two sites in Tennessee for constructing Hiwassee Dam.
+Original plans called for a $13 million dam 185 ft high with a 4000 foot tunnel.
 Southern States Power agreed to sell its Hiwassee tract to TVA, although the two entities bickered over the land's value in federal court until 1944, when TVA agreed to a final price of $250,000.